nationalparkservice/DRR_Template/README.md

 7. Tips, FAQs, and Errata (coming soon)

 # Getting Started
-New projects can be established using this template in one of two ways.
+New projects can be established using this template in one of two ways:

 1. If starting with creation of a GitHub repository, click on [This Link](https://github.com/nationalparkservice/IMD_DRR_Template/generate).
 This will allow you to copy the contents of the template repository to a new repository, which you can then use as the basis of a new version-controlled project within R studio.
 This is ideal for situations where you wish to maintain a copy of your project on GitHub.